liao21/OHSU-Capstone-2021/python/tests/README.txt

         Elbow 100 deg
         Wrist FE -35 deg
         Wrist Rot 60 deg
-        Hand 70% Close in Spherial Grasp
+        Hand 70% Close in Spherical Grasp

     Each finger and arm joint is pressed to generate a torque reading on each